Board & Leadership

-President: Allison Glackin
+Treasurer: Allison Glackin

 Allison is a former qualitative market research consultant.
 Allison and her husband, George, packed up and moved from Cincinnati to Asheville where they enjoy the year-round outdoorsy lifestyle – hiking, biking and kayaking.
 An outdoor advocate, Allison believes that greenways make for a happier and healthier community.

 Robbie has been a practicing architect for 40 years in Tennessee, New York City, and North Carolina.
 To celebrate his 60th birthday he rode his bicycle from Boston to the Oregon coast.
 Robbie feels renewed every time he rides his bike and believes greenways offer a world beyond your “neighborhood.

 Past President, Linda Giltz:

 Linda has been doing urban, rural and regional planning work for over twenty years, with most of that experience in the Asheville region.
 She has been interested in creating more livable, walkable and bikeable communities and has been an advocate for greenways and pedestrian infrastructure for most of her adult life.

 Scott and wife Kim are frequent travelers and moved to Leicester in 2014 from Southern California where Scott was a General Contractor and avid cyclist.
 He logged 6-8,000 miles per year riding through the country there.
 Along with their grandson Rye they’ve become avid hikers and waterfall aficionados here in the WNC.

 President and founder of Glory Hound Events, the region’s largest producer of endurance athletic events. he also competes in them having raced every distance from a 5K to Ironman.
 He is a past chair and board member of the Asheville-Buncombe Sports Commission and is currently vice-chair of the Civic Center Commission.